 Papa John’s and the Health Care “Story”

 Corporate sponsored entities have been reporting that ObamaCare “kills jobs”, yet no study has shown this.
+In fact the recent CBO study showed that this was not in fact the case.
 While some multi-millionaire franchise owners have made a lot of noise, most companies say ObamaCare won’t affect their hiring process or their employees’ hours.

 One business who has been very outspoken about their dislike of ObamaCare is Papa John’s.
 A study shows Papa John’s will have to increase the cost of their pizzas by 4 cents a pie to insure workers.
 All of this while paying Payton Manning to be the poster boy for a campaign to give away 2 million free pizzas.

-Papa John’s recently tried to gain support for their message by giving customers a deal on a Double Bacon Six-Cheese pizza (wonder how much the health risks involved with that raise insurance premiums on their own?)… What do you say about .04 cents on every American?
+Papa Johns tried to gain support for their message by giving customers a deal on a Double Bacon Six-Cheese pizza (wonder how much the health risks involved with that raise insurance premiums on their own?… What do you say about .04 cents on every American?)

 Ultimately, Papa John’s CEO has decided while he doesn’t embrace ObamaCare, “Our business model and unit economics are about as ideal as you can get for a food company to absorb ObamaCare.
 We will find tactics to shallow out any ObamaCare costs and core strategies to pass that cost onto consumers in order to protect our shareholders’ best interests.”
 Or in summary, Papa John’s puts their shareholders’ best interests before their employees and customers.